Kobzol/hardware-effects-gpu/memory-coalescing/README.md

 The last integer of each access falls into a fifth memory block, therefore there are 5 memory transactions per access instead of just four.

+You can use the provided `benchmark.py` script to test various `startOffset` and `moveOffset` combinations and plot their relative speeds.

 ```bash
 $ python3 benchmark.py <path-to-executable>
 ```